RareSkills/solana-tutorial/content/anchor-transfer-sol/anchor-transfer-sol.md

 This tutorial will introduce the mechanism by which Solana Anchor programs can transfer SOL as part of the transaction.

-**Unlike Ethereum where wallets specify msg.value as part of the transaction and "push" the ETH to the contract, Solana programs "pull" the Solana from the wallet.**
+**Unlike Ethereum where wallets specify msg.value as part of the transaction and "push" the ETH to the contract, Solana programs "pull" the SOL from the wallet.**

-As such, there is no such thing as "payable" functions or "msg.value"
+As such, there is no such thing as "payable" functions or "msg.value".

 Below we have created a new anchor project called `sol_splitter` and have put the Rust code to transfer SOL from the sender to a recipient.